 https://www.princetonreview.com/college-advice/sat-practice-tests?

-2. Have a Nutritious Breakfast
+2. Eat a Balanced and Nutritious Breakfast

-5. Abide by the Test Center Guidelines
+5. Follow the Instructions at the Test Center

-7. Manage Your Time
+7. Watch Your Time

-8. Approach It with a Positive Mindset
+8. Have a Positive Mindset

 How The Princeton Review Singapore Can Help You In Understanding The SAT Examination

-4. Practice Tests and Immediate Feedback
+4. Practice Tests and Instant Feedback

 Conclusion: